dmaier-couchbase/cean/README.md

 # Requirements

 * Install the following on your development machine.
-For instance for Ubunut 14.04:
+For instance for Ubuntu 14.04:
 ```
 sudo apt-get install gcc
 sudo apt-get make